 - Practice conflict management techniques to reduce escalation and promote healthy resolution

 - Understand role of alcohol or drug use in angry outbursts

 - Practice healthy and appropriate ways of discharging of anger

 - Explore and understand the roots of anger

 - Assess and identify co-existing depression or anxiety, which may be exacerbating anger issues

 - Repair relationships damaged as a result of anger

-Symmetry Counseling therapists are experts in treating anger management, using varied techniques including cognitive behavioral therapy, mindfulness, group counseling, relaxation, as well as psychopharmacological interventions.
+Symmetry Counseling therapists are experts in treating anger management, using varied techniques including cognitive behavioral therapy, mindfulness, group counseling, relaxation, as well as referrals to prescribers.

 By teaching and practicing these anger management skills, Symmetry Counseling can help you in reducing the frequency and severity of outbursts, and supporting the growth and maintenance of fulfilling and intimate relationships